PaulMASNY/ATMEGA328p/README.md

 ![Figure 1-4](images/BoardEtch.png?raw=true "Figure 1-4")

 The image can be copied as is and printed to transfer paper for ironing.
-This is the copper side of a simple one sided PCB.
+This is the copper side of a simple one-sided PCB.

          - 3D export